New Requirement for Age-Based Catch-Up Contributions

 Syracuse University’s Voluntary Retirement Plan allows employees who are age 50 or older to make age-based catch-up contributions each year — an important opportunity to boost retirement savings.

-Roth contributions are made with after-tax dollars—you pay taxes on the money before it goes into your retirement account.
+Roth 403(b) contributions are deducted from your paycheck and are made with after-tax dollars—you pay taxes on the money before it goes into your retirement account.
 These contributions grow tax-deferred, and qualified withdrawals (after five years and meeting Plan distribution requirements) are tax-free, including earnings.

-The 2025 Syracuse University Voluntary Retirement Plan contribution limits are available online.
+The 2025 and 2026 Syracuse University Voluntary Retirement Plan contribution limits are available online.

 Yes.
-If the requirement to have catch-up contributions designated as after-tax Roth applies to you, and you prefer to have your contributions be tax-deferred, you can limit your 2026 salary deferral to the base 402(g) limit ($23,500 for 2025).
+If the requirement to have catch-up contributions designated as after-tax Roth applies to you, and you prefer to have your contributions be tax-deferred, you can limit your 2026 salary deferral to the base 402(g) limit $24,500.
 The University’s annual Open Enrollment period provides a convenient opportunity to update your contributions for the coming year.

 Additionally, you may begin or adjust your Voluntary Retirement Plan contributions by using the Salary Reduction Form [PDF] at any time.
 Once enrolled, your Voluntary Retirement Plan contributions can also be adjusted at any time within the MySlice portal.